functionless/eventual-website/docs/reference/service.md

 service.addEnvironment("TABLE_NAME", table.tableArn);
 ```

-To override environment variables on specific handlers, use the `commands`, `activities` or `subscriptions` properties:
+To override environment variables on specific handlers, use the `commands`, `tasks` or `subscriptions` properties:

 ```ts
 const service = new Service<typeof MyService>(stack, "Service", {